Piotr1215/cilium-demo/README.md

 In the world where microservices architecture for server side workloads is the dominating paradigm and more and more compute runs on Kubernetes, we have a chance to truly fulfill the microservices technical and organizational promise.

 This article will show how to, using Cilium, tackle the authorization concern and move push it to the underlying platform from the application code.

+You will find this article helpful if you are a developer working with Kubernetes, Kubernetes administrator or simply curious to learn about modern cloud-native patterns.

 ## What is Cilium?